DominikStiller/ptinsight/app/analysis/latency/Recordings.md

 Significant changes:
-* Decrease Flink worker instance size to see scaling effects earlier without needing to use extremely large ingest instance
+* Decrease Flink worker instance size to see scaling effects earlier without needing to use extremely large ingestion instance